oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 </div>

-With this release you can clone repos, make changes to files, make a commit right from your phone or tablet and push them back to your repos!
+With this release, you can clone repos, make changes to files, make a commit right from your phone or tablet, and push them back to your repos!

-That said, with every release there's nuance to the journey it's taken thus far, what's available and what's still to come.
+That said, with every release, there's nuance to the journey it's taken thus far, what's available and what's still to come.
 Let's take a look at some of that.

 <br>